Pet puddles on rugs. (Uh oh, urine trouble!)

 If despite your pre-treat, wash, and deodorizing attempts, you still have a noticeable urine odor to the rug, your last chance of success short of washing the rug completely all over again, is using the Odorox machine – which we’ve used a few times on rugs with chronic pet urine contamination (multiple dogs over multiple years).

 Odorox treatment to remove odor.
 Rug is under the tarp.

 Though we have NOT had any success removing the awful rubber odor from bad latex tufted rugs… we have had success removing urine odor from rugs where repeated washings could not get the job completely done.
 I’ve been really happy with this machine so far.

 Those are my tips for you to help you have more success in tackling the biggest challenge we have in the rug cleaning field – handling pet damaged rugs.

 If you happen to have your clients asking you for some recommendations on rugs, and they happen to have pets, here are a few tips I share with our pet-owning clients.
 Feel free to use them as well.

 I hope you found some value in this post on pet puddles.
-If you have any questions on this post, please post them in the COMMENTS section down below.
+If you have any questions on this post, please contact me using our online form.
 I don’t have all the answers… but I do my best to share what I know.

 Happy rug cleaning!